The Sanskrit Heritage Site

 button, labeled "Any", may be used for the words which take their

-gender from the context, such as deictic pronouns ("aham", "tvad"),
+gender from the context, such as deictic personal pronouns ("aham", "tvad"),

 or numeral words such as "dva", "tri", etc.